keshavdv/victron-ble/README.md

 #### Reading data

-Here we'll take OSX system as example.
-If you're using an other system, replace UUID by Mac address representation.
+Here we're using OSX as an example.
+If you're using another system, replace the UUID with the real MAC address.
 The project ships with a standalone CLI that can be used to print device data to the console.

 ```bash